PATH Collaborative

 Operations and Program Manager

-Funding Acknowledgement to DHCW
+Funding Acknowledgement to DHCS

 We thank the California Department of Health Care Services (DHCS) for its support of CalAIM initiatives.
 Santa Cruz County was awarded $28.7 million through CITED Round 3 grant funding to strengthen infrastructure and advance whole-person, equity-focused care for Medi-Cal members.